July 21, 2023

-GCP audits can have different purposes relative to the clinical trial process.
+GCP audits serve various purposes relative to the clinical trial process.
 It is not always a site(s) and monitoring audit—a GCP audit can be a full clinical trial audit over systems and operations conducted by monitors and trial management, a full clinical trial audit over the clinical trial sites, or an audit of the CRO carrying out the clinical trial on behalf of the sponsor.
-A GCP audit can also be conducted for the qualification and selection of a CRO.
-Audit scope can be for the purpose of auditing data management and electronic data capture (EDC) systems, electronic medical records (EMR) integrity, interactive response technology (IRT) systems such as IVRS and IWRS, regulatory compliance for essential document collection and integrity throughout the study, for institutional review boards/international ethics committees, specialized Phase 1 unit compliance, Phase 1 SOP development and training, or over third party vendors.
+Additionally, GCP audits can also be conducted for CRO qualification and selection.

-The site CSC has the responsibility to see that all study personnel have completed all required institution-specific and protocol-specific trainings and that these trainings are documented appropriately in the training log.
+The site CSC is responsible for ensuring all study personnel have completed all required institution-specific and protocol-specific trainings and that these trainings are documented appropriately in the training log.
 The site will maintain a delegation of responsibilities log.
 The CSC will verify that all training is current and appropriately documented on a quarterly basis.

 A meaningful GCP audit of a clinical trial will focus on the integrity of this process and the compliance of the site with all aspects of the protocol and the actions of each person who handles some aspect of the clinical trial.
 With the 21st Century Cures Act calling for more patient-centric analysis and real world experience during and after the clinical trial, it behooves clinical trial sites to understand the necessary quality standards compliance and to be organized and prepared for the GCP audit that is sure to come.